sashetophizika/compal.nvim/README.md

 `compile_normal`: Runs the command in the first shell pane in the window or if there are none, spawns a shell pane and runs there.
 Requires an attached tmux session.

-`compile_interactive`: For languages that provide a repl, works like `compile_normal` but it uses the repl instead of the shell.
+`compile_interactive`: For languages that provide a repl, works like `compile_normal` but it uses the corresponding repl instead of the shell.
 Also overrides existing shell panes by default.

 `compile_smart`: Defaults to `compile_interactive`, with `compile_normal` as fallback if filetype doesn't have a repl and `compile_vim` as fallback if neovim isn't running inside tmux.